 Barton County Workforce Connection

-Your one stop shop for all things workforce!
+Your one stop shop for all things workforce.
 If you are an employer or job seeker and are needing to find out what resources are available to you, please shop our partners and their services below.
 Too overwhelming?
 That's okay!
-Reach out to us using the form below and we'll put you in touch with the right person!
+Reach out to us using our contact form and we'll put you in touch with the right person.